Summer Carnival (tour)

-The Summer Carnival is the upcoming eighth concert tour by American singer Pink.
-The tour is scheduled to begin on June 7, 2023, at the University of Bolton Stadium in Bolton, England.
-It is in support of her upcoming ninth studio album Trustfall (2023).
-The tour includes appearances at three major European music festivals: Pinkpop Festival, Werchter Boutique and BST Hyde Park.
+The Summer Carnival was the eighth concert tour by American singer Pink in support of her ninth studio album Trustfall (2023).
+The tour commenced on June 7, 2023, at the University of Bolton Stadium in Bolton, England, and concluded at the Camping World Stadium on November 18, 2024, in Orlando, United States.
+The tour included appearances at three major European music festivals: Pinkpop Festival, Werchter Boutique and BST Hyde Park.
+As of November 2024, it is the second highest-grossing concert tour by a woman.